xli1224/stephenmcd.github.com/_posts/tumblr/2009-09-21-chm-files-on-linux.md

 ---
 layout: post
-title: "CHM Files on Linux"
+title: CHM Files on Linux
+tags:
+- chm
+- linux
+- gnome
+- kde
 ---
 I think CHM files are great and my main Python reference is the CHM version of the main documentation.
 I’ve used [GnoCHM](http://gnochm.sourceforge.net/) which is the default CHM viewer for Gnome for quite a while and it’s really